gkono-splunk/o11y-lambda-workshop/README.md

 4. CloudWatch Log Groups
 5. S3 Bucket
     - _and other supporting resources_

+Your Splunk-issued workshop instance should already have **terraform** installed.

 - Check if the **terraform** command is installed on your instance:
   ```bash